 I’m used to carrying documents showing that I have permission to travel with my sons.

-95% of the time, I am never asked for proof that I have permission to take my boys out of the country but today was one of those rare occasions.
-However the passport agent only asked me to show my “permission slip” to travel with my daughter and NOT my son.
-Okaaaaay?
+95% of the time, I am never asked for proof that I have permission to take my boys out of the country, but today was one of those rare occasions.
+However, the passport agent only asked me to show my “permission ” to travel with my daughter and NOT my son.
+Probably because she was the younger of the two, just 3 years old while my son at the time was 12 years old.

-- My daughters birth certificate which showed Blake and I were her parents.
+- My daughter’s birth certificate, which showed Blake and I were her parents. (not necessary but I brought it anyway).

 - A photocopy of Blake’s Passport for good measure.

-You’ll notice, I did not have a written letter of consent from my ex husband.
-I had a court order.
+You’ll notice, I did not have a written letter of consent from my ex-husband for my son, I had a court order.
 I’ll explain why and how I got this court order in a moment.

 Then the border police stamped our passport and off we went to my family’s house in Montreal.